 State Revenue - The State of Michigan utilizes a foundation allowance approach, which provides for a specific annual amount of revenue per student based on a State-wide formula.
 The foundation allowance is funded from a combination of State and local sources.
 Revenues from State sources are primarily governed by the School Aid Act and the School Code of Michigan.
 The Michigan Department of Education administers the allocation of State funds to school districts based on information supplied by the districts.
-For the year ended June 30, 2019, the foundation allowance was based on pupil membership counts taken in February 2018 and September 2018.
+For the year ended June 30, 2021, the foundation allowance was based on blended pupil membership counts.